 Matt Writtle is a UK documentary and portrait photographer from the Black Country, now based in the Chiltern Hills.
 Since 1992, his practice has been to use photography to document the cultural and environmental transition of life through time.
 We live in a world where humanity dominates nature: his photography attempts to observe and capture the behaviour of humanity in its current form, or as a reflection of its’ legacy, and explore its relationship and impact on the environment.

 Writtle believes portrait photography enables a unique opportunity to capture the subtle nuances of a human personality.
-He developed a reputation photographing a wide range of portraits, from celebrities to everyday people, for clients such as The Times, The Guardian, Daily Telegraph and London Evening Standard.
+He developed a reputation photographing a wide range of portraits, from celebrities to everyday people, for clients such as The Daily and Sunday Telegraph, The Times, The Guardian and London Evening Standard.
 In 2007, he was approached by Jan Marsh, a curator at the National Portrait Gallery and project manager Jacki Reason, and asked if he’d be interested in being the photographer for the project Portraits for Posterity – Photographs of Holocaust Survivors in Great Britain.
 Together they photographed and recorded the testimony of 101 Survivors.
 Since 2009, these have been exhibited at numerous venues across the country and in November 2020, they commemorated their lives as a permanent memorial in book form.

 His practise also includes short films: ‘Pagans’ looks at youth violence in London from the perspective of Dianni ‘D Boy’ Marriott, who is on the police database known as the Gangs Matrix.
 ‘Hannah and Her Sisters’ looks at the ancient practise of bee keeping through the eyes of a female airline pilot, and was chosen to appear in the Still/Moving DSLR Film Festival by Photofusion in London and Hastings.